2018 Annual - Sea Monsters!

 Steven Cunliffe with XXI, a solitaire game set in 1943 that challenges the player (acting as both Speer and Dönitz) to organize and complete construction of a fleet (or at least “enough”) of the new German Type XXI submarine.
 However this new sub is far larger, more complex and more expensive, and requires much more manpower and scarce resources than previous submarines.
 Just a few of these new Type XXIs will do nothing.
 Only a radical transformation in shipbuilding techniques to mass produce the design - and not giving in to setbacks - will enable this “wonder weapon” to arrive in time....

-Paul Rohrbaugh with First Strike looks at, well, the "first strike" by British airplanes.
-On Christmas Day, 1914, float planes were brought near land by the earliest "seaplane tenders" and turned loose on an "air reconnaissance" by planes which just happened to be carrying bombs and looking for Zeppelin sheds.
-There was also hope of luring out the German fleet, and an unexpected result of having the British naval force attacked by German airplanes.
+Paul Rohrbaugh with First Strike looks at, well, the "first strike" by British naval aircraft.
+This solitaire game examines the events of Christmas Day, 1914, when float planes were brought near the German port of Cuxhaven by the earliest "seaplane tenders" and turned loose.
+Formally an "air reconnaissance" by planes looking for Zeppelin sheds, they just also happened to be carrying bombs and the rest is history.
+By this action, the British naval command also hoped to lure out the German fleet for a more conventional sea battle, and game allows for this and the possibility of having the Royal Navy attacked by German airplanes!

 As always, this Annual features an "extra-size" magazine, with in-depth accounts of the history behind the games, plus other articles.
 Make yourself the proud owner of this challenging look at the "monsters" men would face - and create - to seek control of the seas.